Frequently Asked Questions

 How does your plan calculate the reimbursement rate for out-of-network services?

-What are the allowable amounts for psychotherapy (code 90834 for a 45-min session, code 90837 for a 60-min session)?
+What are your plan’s “allowable amounts” for psychotherapy (code 90834 for a 45-min session, code 90837 for a 60-min session)?

 What is your out-of-pocket maximum if any?